aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/protect-spreadsheet/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: Invalid URL or parameters.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication failed or credentials not provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The source file cannot be accessed.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An internal error occurred while processing the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Open Password**: Restricts access to the spreadsheet, ensuring only authorized users can open the file.
+- **Open Password**: Limits access to authorized users only, ensuring that sensitive data remains secure.
-- **Modify Password**: Restricts the ability to edit the spreadsheet, allowing users to view but not alter the content.
+- **Modify Password**: Prevents unauthorized changes, allowing users to view the spreadsheet without editing rights.
-- **Encryption**: Passwords are encrypted to provide an additional layer of security.
+- **Encryption**: Provides an additional security layer by encrypting passwords to protect sensitive information effectively.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/ProtectSpreadsheet) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/ProtectSpreadsheet) provides a detailed programming interface for executing REST interactions directly from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK streamlines the development process by managing low-level details, allowing developers to focus on their projects.
+Visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}